nexdrew/restify-repro-1959/README.md

 ## Intro

-This repo contains code to demonstrate how restify can crash the Node process when the normal `restify.pre.sanitizePath()` is used and an unexpected request is received by the server.
+This repo contains code to demonstrate how restify can crash the Node process when the normal `restify.pre.sanitizePath()` is used and an unexpected request is received by the server, as described in [restify issue 1959](https://github.com/restify/node-restify/issues/1959).

 ## Setup